FAQs for families

 When is the best time to start OIT?

 Children who are treated at very young ages often have very successful outcomes — potentially benefiting from a more flexible immune system and avoiding much of the emotional impact of food allergies.
 Younger patients tend to have less anxiety and less taste aversion associated with their doses, which often helps the process go smoothly.
 At Latitude, we will begin treatment as young as 12 months old.
-Some patients over 4 years old may benefit from short-term use of Xolair (an injectable biologic in investigation for food allergy) in an off-label use to support the OIT process.
-We also can provide Palforzia, an FDA-approved pharmaceutical product for treating peanut allergy only in patients aged 4-17 years old.

 How long does the OIT process take?